chipsalliance/f4pga/source/toolchain-desc/design-flow.rst

 only after certain steps i.e. after technology mapping.
 As a result, optimization is an integral part of most of the synthesis steps.

-Synthesis in SymbiFlow
+Synthesis in F4PGA
 ++++++++++++++++++++++

-In the SymbiFlow toolchain synthesis is made with the use of Yosys, that is able to perform all the mentioned steps and convert Verilog to netlist description.
+In the F4PGA toolchain synthesis is made with the use of Yosys, that is able to perform all the mentioned steps and convert Verilog to netlist description.
 The result of these steps is written to a file in ``.eblif`` format.